Gaskatel’s phydrunio pH electrode is the world’s first pH electrode combining

 The following table shows the to expecting potentials.
 It is assumed that the pH-values stay constant in these temperature ranges.
 Diffusion voltages are not considered.Download Potentials in buffer pH 0

 The internal buffer (reference electrolyte) can be replaced.
 Therefore, the sealing cap at the electrode’s head must be unscrewed.
 You can pull the internal buffer out with the provided syringe and cannula.

 Rinse out the electrode with distilled or deionized water.
 Fill in the new internal buffer directly out of the vial.
 Screw down the pHydrunio carefully.
-Place pHydrunio in calibration buffer pH 7 for 24 hours.
+Place pHydrunio in distilled water for 24 hours.

 Check the measuring cables on optical damages such as corrosion, cracks and sessile plugs.
-Replace the cable.
-Check both electrodes with an external reference electrode, e.g. a silver silver chloride electrode.
+Replace the cables.
+Check both electrodes with an external reference electrode, e.g. a HydroFlex, calomel or silver silver chloride electrode.

 Await the setting time, sometimes the balancing of concentrations lasts longer than expected.
-If necessary, check the potential in another electrolyte, e.g. in one of the provided calibration buffers.
+If necessary, check the potential in another electrolyte, e.g. in calibration buffers.

-Cause 5: air/oxygen gets to the hydrogen electrode
+Cause 5: air/oxygen gets o the hydrogen electrode

 Avoid that gases such as air or oxygen reach the platinum hydrogen electrode’s shaft.
-If this happens the hydrogen is displaced or reacts off and no hydrogen potential can be set.
+If this happens the hydrogen is displaced or reacts off.
+No hydrogen potential can be set.